mai-soup/docker-hy.github.io/docs/part-3/section-1.md

 We can see that the image is built from <https://git.launchpad.net/cloud-images/+oci/ubuntu-base>.

 Let's take a closer look at Ubuntu to verify where it comes from.
 If you click the Dockerfile link of <https://hub.docker.com/r/_/ubuntu/> you'll be given a json file instead of the Dockerfile contents.
 The digest seems to contain the valid digest for a single architecture version listed on Docker Hub (amd64).
-But after downloading it and checking the digest `docker pull ubuntu:22.04 && docker images --digests` the result does not match up.
+But after downloading it and checking the digest with `docker pull ubuntu:22.04 && docker images --digests` the result does not match up.

 We find a Dockerfile from the repository [here](https://git.launchpad.net/cloud-images/+oci/ubuntu-base/tree/Dockerfile?h=jammy-22.04).
 We can increase trust that it's the same as the image we downloaded with `image history`: